ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/azure-container.md

 Please note that you need to set up a PostgreSQL database manually to be used by ToolJet.
 Additionally, you must set up a Redis service through Azure Cache for Redis.
 :::

-*If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or send us an email at hello@tooljet.com.*

 ## Deploying ToolJet application

 1. Open the Azure dashboard at https://portal.azure.com, navigate to Container Apps, and click on "Create container app".